15 Birds With Weird Names and Their Pictures

 9. Leave-the-bird

-Members of the turaco family, recognized for its distinctive green plumage, these birds with weird names are smoky gray with brown tips on their tails.
+Members of the turaco family, recognized for their distinctive green plumage, these weird-named birds are smoky gray with brown tips on their tails.

 Thus, they do not enjoy the luxury of fame.
 Their primary food source, the African acacia, mopane, and jackal berry trees, is easily climbed by them despite their poor flying ability.